How the Broad community is responding to COVID-19

 Thai researchers collaborating with the lab of core institute member Feng Zhang benchmarked a SHERLOCK-based diagnostic for SARS-CoV-2 against a quantitative PCR assay using more than 500 samples collected at a large medical center in Bangkok, Thailand.
 The researchers found the CRISPR-Cas13-based assay to be 100 percent specific and between 96 and 100 percent sensitive across a range of viral loads, down to 42 RNA copies per reaction.
 The Thai team is now using SHERLOCK in their hospital for screening patients.

 June 30, 2020

 Mucin-1 (MUC1) is a transmembrane protein expressed in mucosal epithelial cells that when elevated predicts the development of acute lung injury (ALI) and acute respiratory distress syndrome (ARDS).
-Maria Alimova, Anna Greka and their colleagues mined a dataset screening 3,713 compounds at different stages of clinical development to identify FDA-approved drugs that reduce MUC1 protein abundance.
+Maria Alimova, institute member Anna Greka and their colleagues mined a dataset screening 3,713 compounds at different stages of clinical development to identify FDA-approved drugs that reduce MUC1 protein abundance.
 They identified fostamatinib (R788), a treatment for chronic immune thrombocytopenia, as a repurposing candidate for the treatment of ALI.
 In vivo, fostamatinib reduced MUC1 abundance in lung epithelial cells in a mouse model of ALI.
 The work provides a rationale for a clinical trial testing clinical benefit for COVID-19 patients.